hteumeuleu/caniemail/_features/css-pseudo-class-checked.md

 notes_by_num: {
     "1": "Partial.
-Only supported on type selectors.", "2": "Not supported. `<input>` elements are transformed into `<noinput>`.", "3": "Only works when the attribute has an explicit value, e.g. only works when the attribute has an explicit value, e.g. `checked="checked"`"
+Only supported on type selectors.", "2": "Not supported. `<input>` elements are transformed into `<noinput>`.", "3": "Only works when the attribute has an explicit value, e.g. only works when the attribute has an explicit value, e.g. `checked=\"checked\"`"
 }
 links: {
     "Can I use: :checked":"https://caniuse.com/#feat=mdn-css_selectors_checked",